University of Montevallo: Crook Week/Senior March

 Traditionally, Crook Week was a week in late October when the senior class women would hide the "crook"—a staff shaped roughly like a shepherd's crook—and give obscure clues for the underclass women who were to find it.

 At the end of Crook Week was Senior March.
 When the chimes struck thirteen, if the underclass women did not find the crook, the seniors march on them, getting them out of their rooms and onto Main Quad where they would have a shaving cream and water balloon battle.
 If the underclass women found the crook, they were safe that year.
 This tradition ended in the 1990s because the administration considered it hazing.

 Life Raft Debate

 The Life Raft Debate is an annual event sponsored by the Philosophy Club.
 The debate has occurred each fall semester since 1998, on the second Thursday in October during the university's Founders' Day commemoration.

 In the Life Raft Debate, the audience is asked to imagine that there has been a nuclear war and that they, as the survivors, are setting sail to rebuild society from the ground up.
 There are a group of professors vying to win the coveted Oar and get on the raft, and only one seat is left.
-Each professor has to argue that his or her discipline is the one indispensable area of study that the new civilization will need to flourish.
+Each professor has to argue that their discipline is the one indispensable area of study that the new civilization will need to flourish.